Vadarevu Ultra Mega Power Project

 In a February 2016 interview in the Deccan Chronicle, APGENCO Managing Director K Vijayanand said that the project was still being pursued, with completion targeted for 2021-2022.

-However, as of May 2017 an environmental clearance permit has not been obtained, and the project appears to be deferred.
+However, as of December 2018 an environmental clearance permit has not been obtained, and the project appears to be abandoned or deferred.

 Sponsor: Andhra Pradesh Power Generation Corporation